 Step 10 | Give Your Vehicle a Tune Up

-Potentially overlooked by some in their Cape York trip planning, making sure your vehicle is fighting fit is an important step.
-There would be nothing worse to begin this epic 4WD adventure and getting stranded on the side of the road due to a faulty part or standard maintenance.
+Often overlooked by some in their Cape York trip planning, making sure your vehicle is fighting fit is an important step.
+There would be nothing worse to begin this epic 4WD adventure by getting stranded on the side of the road.

-We recommend stopping by your local mechanic to ensure your 4WD vehicle and all its parts are in top condition before setting out on this once in a lifetime adventure.
+We recommend stopping by your local mechanic to ensure your 4WD vehicle and all its parts are in top condition before setting out on this adventure.

 Step 11 | Come Prepared with Entertainment